 Even though I don’t want to worry too much, I sure as heck will try my best to increase my likelihood to reach financial independence in Malaysia.

 Two things make financial independence in Malaysia easier:

 - High income AND savings rate to reach the number needed

 Low post-retirement expenses

 I’ve been using RM5,000 per month to guesstimate the amount I need for my post-FI life.
-In my head, the amount is just enough to cover the essentials (rent, insurance, food, transportation, etc), cover the expenses of my passion projects (ie RoR, #MYMoneyStories book series, and maybe a couple of trips a year.
+In my head, the amount is just enough to cover the essentials (rent, insurance, food, transportation, etc), cover the expenses of my passion projects.

 I can live on less, definitely, if I try.
 For example, I could move to a cheap country, which saves money on the essentials and satisfies the wanderlust element.

 Thankfully, I’m in no rush to decide on a post-retirement lifestyle.
 I’m still young, and can take the time to try out different ways of living.

 So that brings us to the second part of FIRE:

 After doing the calculations, it’s clear that I need around RM2, maybe RM3 million to safely call myself financially independent.
 The number might change as I grow older or if situations change, but it’ll do as a benchmark for now.